The Role of the Business Analyst in Digital Transformation

 1. Business analysts can clarify the need for organisational change

-A business analyst’s job is to interpret an organisation’s data to inform decisions that will have far reaching implications for the business as a whole.
+An analyst’s job is to interpret an organisation’s data to inform decisions that will have far reaching implications for the business as a whole.
 Their main focus is to analyse data to provide the various types of information needed to implement change on an organisational level.

 When it comes to implementing a digital transformation plan, just as a new company must justify its entry into the market, so must an established company justify major strategy changes.
-A business analyst's role here is to either confirm the company's theory about proposed changes or to use data-driven insights to suggest alternative ways for the company to accomplish its objectives.

 2. Business analysts can keep everyone on the same page with a digital strategy timeline

 In planning a digital transformation project, a high-level vision of the plan is essential, but without a comprehensive strategy, it will struggle to gain traction.
-In such cases, business analysts can assist by developing a digital strategy timeline, which includes a summary of the company objectives as well as a step-by-step plan for achieving them.
+In such cases, analysts can assist by developing a digital strategy timeline, which includes a summary of the company objectives as well as a step-by-step plan for achieving them.

 Initiatives that conflict with business strategy are one of the most serious risks of digital transformation.
 With a business analyst in charge of a company’s digital transformation, objectives and targets will stay on track, and the things needed for tracking progress will be in place.
-Business analysts are the people who bring order to chaos in this context, and they act as an important resource for other team members who need to know how something should work.

-Business analysts are vital in bridging the divide between the business and technical teams, especially during times of digital transformation.
+They are vital in bridging the divide between the business and technical teams, especially during times of digital transformation.
 This role necessitates a diverse skill set, including technical expertise, excellent analytical abilities, and social intelligence.

-To lead a successful digital transformation project, a business analyst must understand business owners' needs and be able to assist developers in translating those needs into workable technological solutions.
 To do this successfully, a business analyst must have the skills to be able to build a narrative around data to hone in on and communicate key insights with impactful visualisations.

 4. Business analysts can liaise with stakeholders and promote efficient collaboration